WeiShaoD/neuroimage-menu/docs/source/SPM/SPM_Statistics_Modeling/statistics_Medeling.rst

 2.2 Timings for the cash trials that occurred during the second run (cash_run2.txt) 2.3 Timings for the cash trials that occurred during the third run (cash_run3.txt)

-These need to be extracted from the "events.tsv" files and formatted in a way that the SPM software can read.
-In this case, we will create a timing file for each condition, and then split that file according to which run the condition was in.
+These need to be extracted from the "events.tsv" files and formatted in a way that the SPM software can read(txt file).
+In this case, we will create a timing file for two conditions, and then split that file according to which run the condition was in.
 In total, then, we will create four timing files:

 Each of these timing files will have the same format consisting of two columns, in the following order: